 Of course, nothing by Verdi is without interest.
 I think the highlight of the opera is the adagio concertato that is the first half of the third act finale.
 This is the scene where Giovanna is falsely accused of being a witch – by her father no less.
 Giovanna accepts her plight with a soaring line of exquisite beauty that reminds the listener of Violetta’s similar situation at the end of act three of La Traviata.
 No, forme d’angelo non da l’Eterno

-If the rest of the opera was at this level it would be a sublime masterpiece.
+If the rest of the opera were at this level it would be a sublime masterpiece.
 But it’s not all like this, so Giovanna is for those who are so devoted to Verdi that everything by him must be heard.